wmo-raf/cap-composer-web/README.md

 - Drawing a circle on the map
 - Selecting an area from pre-loaded Administrative Boundaries
 - Selecting an area from a list of predefined areas

+`NOTE:` You can find more details on the functionalities and capabilities of the editor in the [CAP Composer](https://github.com/wmo-raf/cap-composer) package repository itself.

 For an area to be selected from predefined areas, it needs to be created here first and saved.
 You can use the drawing tools here to trace the predefined areas.